ryanquinnnelson/CMU-02712-VAE-Protein-Generation/README.md

 ## Summary
 The focus of this project is to take a set of protein sequences, train a generative model on the data, then use the generative model to produce novel sequences based on the training data.
+Two generative models are defined here: (1) Variational Autoencoder; (2) Hidden Markov Model

 This codebase contains multiple components.
 - `/bin`: contains scripts used with VAE training